benjaminsampica/benjaminsampicaStatic/content/post/vscode/index.md

 I'm happy to report I got all of these things, some with tears and confusion, but some as easy as clicking "Install Extension".
 I also got quite a few really awesome add-ons that I didn't even know I wanted.

-All in all it took me about 12 hours of configuring VS Code through, some trial-and-error with existing projects, and switching between Visual Studio and Code to really examine how I was actually writing code.
+All in all it took me about 12 hours of configuring VS Code, some trial-and-error with existing projects, and switching between Visual Studio and Code to really examine how I was actually writing code.

 ## The Practical